Bootstrap tests for almost goodness-of-fit: Almost Goodness of Fit Tests

 \subsection{The choice of the proximity measure}

 As mentioned above, the concept ``almost'' in AGoF is necessarily accompanied by the idea of proximity.
-This translates into the use of a certain probability metric to quantify differences between the observed data and the model under consideration.
+This translates into the use of a certain probability metric to quantify the differences between the observed data and the model under consideration.
 In statistics, the Kolmogorov or uniform distance is commonly used.
 Kolmogorov-Smirnov-type statistics are easy to understand and implement.
-Moreover, in the simplest cases of GoF problems this metric generates distribution-free methods.
+Moreover, in the simplest cases of GoF problems, this metric generates distribution-free methods.

-In the particular case of AGoF tests, it is necessary to estimate the distance between the distribution of the population, which might not follow the model, and a representative within the family of distributions in the model.
-For the uniform distance, the limiting distributions associated with the problems in \eqref{Tests.AGoF} cannot be treated as easily as in the case of the usual GoF; see \cite{Raghavachari}.
-They are usually unwieldy, complex and non-Gaussian.
-In addition, alternative procedures for dealing with difficult-to-treat distributions such as the bootstrap are not usually consistent when estimating the sup-norm, as it follows from \cite{Fang-Santos} and \cite{Carcamo2020}.
+In the particular case of AGoF tests, it is necessary to estimate the distance between the distribution of the population, which generally does not follow the model, and a representative within the model.
+For the uniform distance, the limiting distributions associated with the testing problems in \eqref{Tests.AGoF} cannot be treated as easily as in the case of the usual GoF; they are usually unwieldy, complex and non-Gaussian (see \cite{Raghavachari}).
+In addition, alternative computational procedures for dealing with difficult-to-treat distributions such as the bootstrap are not usually consistent when estimating the sup-norm, as it follows from \cite{Fang-Santos} and \cite{Carcamo2020}.